What To Expect From The Legal Process

-In addition to the responsible party's insurance, other insurance policies may provide benefits and coverage for your injuries.
-Both your health and automobile insurance may help pay your medical bills.
+In addition to the responsible party’s insurance, other insurance policies may provide benefits and coverage for your injuries.
+Your health insurance and your automobile insurance may help pay your medical bills.

-It is important for us to have a copy of your health insurance booklet, your automobile insurance policies, and their declaration sheets.
-This will allow us to help coordinate the various coverages available.
+It is best for us to have a copy of your health insurance booklet, your automobile insurance policies and their declaration sheets.
+This will allow us to help coordinate the various types of coverage available.
 We also will review these policies to see if they contain any reimbursement provisions.

 Be sure to provide any health insurance information to your doctor.
 This allows bills to be sent directly to the health plan for payment.

 Medical payment coverage often is part of your automobile insurance policy or is held by the owner of the premises upon which you were injured.
 If this coverage is available, we will process your claims under it at no charge.